 The small package contains three different charging cords.

-2.5mm DC power adaptor cable
+2.5mm DC power adaptor cable is included with the Rockpals Generator as well.

 Charging Rockpals Portable Power Generator

 Plugin 110v wall adapter, Plugin to Wall, Unit will light up and show that it is charging.
-You will see the LCD panel light up to show electricity coming in and some quiet little fans will kick in to keep things at the optimum temperature.
+You will see the LCD panel light up to show electricity coming in, and some quiet little fans will kick in to keep things at the optimum temperature.

 I am awaiting a solar panel to test out.
 I will update this review once we have tested and provided a full field report update as well.